Kentucky Has a New Income Tax Rate: What to Know

 Kentucky income tax rate

 The current individual income tax rate for Kentucky is 4%.
-House Bill 1 lowers the rate for 2025 to 3.5%, effective January 1, 2026.
+House Bill 1 lowers the rate to 3.5%, effective January 1, 2026.
 This rate drop, the third in Kentucky’s recent history, is no coincidence.

 Thanks to a bill signed three years ago, the income tax rate will continue to decrease by .5 % annually if certain fiscal targets (spending and reserve fund balances) are met.